University of California, San Diego: Construction

 In May 2023, the university announced the construction of Triton Center, a new facility near University Center that will host numerous student services along with an Alumni & Welcome Center.
 It is expected to open Winter of 2026.
+It remains under construction as of Spring 2026.

 In September 2023, chancellor Pradeep Khosla announced his intention to present a housing proposition to the Regents of the University of California.
 The housing proposition currently aims to house an additional 6,000 students, though Khosla states he is open to changing the scale of the project.
 The proposition is expected to reach the Regents sometime in 2024.
 If the proposition is accepted by the regents, the new student housing would occupy what is currently Pepper Canyon East.

 The university also has various planned and ongoing projects in other locations, such as at Scripps Institution of Oceanography, UC San Diego Health La Jolla, and at UC San Diego Medical Center in Hillcrest.
 These projects include renovations to Birch Aquarium, a new fire station, and a 30-acre science research center, among many others.

-Academics and administration
+Organization

 UC San Diego is a large, primarily residential, public research university accredited by the Western Association of Schools and Colleges that offers a four-year Bachelor of Arts and Bachelor of Science degree to undergraduate students.
 The full-time undergraduate program, which administered by Division of Undergraduate Education (2014) comprises the majority of enrollments at the university.
 The university offers 125 bachelor's degree programs traditionally organized into five disciplinary divisions: arts and humanities, biological sciences, engineering, mathematics and physical sciences, and social sciences.
 Students are also free to design special majors or engage in dual majors.
 As of 2010, 38% of undergraduates majored in the social sciences, followed by 25% in biological sciences, 18% in engineering, 8% in sciences and math, 4% in humanities, and 3% in the arts.